Greetings from the historic town of Malvern in Worcestershire

 You will find additional information which can be navigated by clicking the 'Other Resources' button above.
 There are, for example, pages that reflect on life from a retired person's point of view, about safety in the home, and researching your family history.

 Our expanding 'History Section' contains short stories about bygone Malvern.
 See, for example, our feature about the Victorian 'mock gothic' houses in Abbey Road and the story about the Victorian 'water cure' Doctors of Great Malvern.
-We hope these will be, at least to some extent, of educational value.
+These stories build upon the work of earlier historians, adding biographies of some of the people featured, and it is hoped these will be of interest to students researching local history.

 There are also a few miscellaneous stories about people we have researched, having no connection with Malvern, that might be judged to fall within the category social history; another of our interests.

 During 2014 we dipped briefly into the world of Victorian art, researched casualties of the Great War for the Guarlford History Group and recorded Rolls of the Fallen at Great Malvern library, the Priory, Madresfield, Newland and Hanley Swan.
 There are also some notes about the Commonwealth War Graves in Great Malvern cemetery.